aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/README.md

 Start the application by running `./gradlew :springhibernateonedatasource:bootRun` in the terminal.
 You should see the application making a connection to the database and fetching data from the Example table.

 # Summary
-This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Driver to a simple Spring Boot and Hibernate application.
+This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Wrapper to a simple Spring Boot and Hibernate application.